action-ai-institute/MABEL-dataset/README.md

 Welcome to the MABEL malware analysis dataset release for machine learning and AI modeling.

 This is our initial dataset release.
 There are multiple file segments in our initial dataset.
-These files should be combined into a single dataset.
-Our first release contains analysis from our framework specific to 400+ malware families and binaries associated to each malware family procured.
+These files should be appended (concatenated) to form a single dataset.
+Our first release contains analysis from our framework specific to 400+ malware families and binaries associated to each malware family.

 More releases will be added here shortly.
-New releases will included analysis of additional malware corpora not just associated to a malware family.
+New releases will included analysis of additional malware corpora not just associated to a specific malware family.

-#### Special thanks to vx-underground.org for providing the samples and malware family attribution in our dataset release
+#### Special thanks to vx-underground.org for providing the samples and malware family attribution in our dataset release.

 # Datatable Description

-### The following features describe metadata regarding the analyzed binary:
+### The following features included in MABEL describe metadata regarding each analyzed binary:

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |